pchemguy/spec-kit/templates/prespec-analysis.md

 #### Usage Rules

-The LLM MUST treat the Top-Level Template defined above as a STRICT SCHEMA.
+The LLM MUST treat the Roadmap Template - Top-Level Structure defined above as a STRICT SCHEMA.

 The LLM MUST: